dqhntt/Language_Learning_Sudoku_App/README.md

 	**Examples:**
 		-   Every time a game is completed correctly, its total time duration is recorded along with how many mistakes were made and other metadata.
 		- While on a certain difficulty level, the user will receive the “highscore” notification every time they beat their previous high score in that level using their selected language.
-			- Highscore is calculated as the amount of time it takes the user to complete the sudoku
+			- Highscore is based on how fast the user completes the sudoku game.
 	<br />

 2.  # Expert users